joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

                 pos[2] = 0.0f;
 ```

-    <p>Now we multiply this by the surface's rotation matrix, which converts it from texture space to world space:</p>
+Now we multiply this by the surface's rotation matrix, which converts it from texture space to world space:

 ```c++
 ​                multiply_vector_by_matrix(surf->matrix, pos);
 ```

-    <p>... and then add the position of the surface's first (top left of lightmap) vertex, so that the now-rotated vector is in the correct world space position:</p>
+... and then add the position of the surface's first (top left of lightmap) vertex, so that the now-rotated vector is in the correct world space position:

 ```c++
 ​                pos[0] += surf->vertices[0][0];